im-pro-at/lithpulser/README.md

 # Lith Pulser (Logic Input Triggered High-resolution Pulser)

 At the moment only the STEMlab 125-10 from red pitaya is supported.
-But It schould not be a big Problem to port this Projekt to other development boards and should even run on an Z-7007S but is not tested.
+But It schould not be a big Problem to port this Projekt to other development boards and it should even run on an Z-7007S but is not tested.

-## Get started STEMlab 125-10
+€# Get started STEMlab 125-10

 Follow the folloing quick start guid: https://redpitaya.readthedocs.io/en/latest/quickStart/quickStart.html

+Copy the files form the last release to the redpidaya.
+This should help you to do that: https://redpitaya.readthedocs.io/en/latest/developerGuide/software/clt.html#saving-data-buffers

 Then you need an ssh acess to the board: https://redpitaya.readthedocs.io/en/latest/developerGuide/os/ssh/ssh.html

+Make logger runabel with the following command: chmod +x logger

+Run the logger with ./logger this will load the fpga design and save logging data if generated.

+Open another ssh connection.

+Configure the lithpulser with the monitor command.
+Look at the test script for some inspiration: https://github.com/im-pro-at/lithpulser/blob/master/testscript.sh

+That's it.
+Have fun!

+## Build decoder

-## Compile logger
+## Build logger

 load the source code and the make file to the linux on the zync.
 You can cross compile it but this way is a lot easier. install gcc